- Scikit-learn, or sklearn, is the Swiss Army Knife of machine learning libraries

 In this article, we covered seven useful sklearn hacks, tips, and tricks across various sklearn modules and functions to become a better and efficient data scientist.
 I hope these hacks will help you with day-to-day niche tasks and save you a lot of time.

-Let me know your Data Science hacks, tips, and tricks in the comments section below!You can also read this article on Analytics Vidhya's Android APP
+Let me know your Data Science hacks, tips, and tricks in the comments section below!You can also read this article on our Mobile APP